anno-domini-207/auto-diff/docs/source/index.rst

 AutoDiffExtended.py

-  - Potentially contains additional functions to leverage the AD module for the optimization problem (May include finding roots where the derivative/gradient equals zero) and other extensions like sampling problems (May includes methods like hamiltonian monte carlo).
+  - Contain additional functions to leverage the AutoDiff module for optimization problems (i.e. root-finding methods) and other extensions (i.e. hamiltonian monte carlo).

-  - If we have thought of other extensions and this file to be too long, we can split the model to several submodules.
+  - We will possibly split this model to submodules.

 **Demo Class**:

-Run some demos (include optimization demo, etc).
-For now we have thought of the following three demos (could be updated afterwards):
+Currently, we have implemented a demo of Newton's Method in this documentation.
+In the future, we will create a Demo class that runs demos on the following methods in addition to Newton's Method:

 - Comparison between ad and numeric methods

-- Use newton's methods to calculate the root of a given function

-- Use hamiltonian monte carlo to sample from a given function
+- Hamiltonian Monte Carlo to sample from a given function

 The structure would resemble: